Training Evaluations

 • Whether the participants benefited from the program.

-• Whether the of the program were met.
+• Whether the learning objectives of the program were met.

 • Whether new knowledge or skills were gained as a result of the training.